-We’re proud to introduce Ruth Dayan as the new Executive Director of One Kenton Place.
 Ruth has almost two decades of experience working in the healthcare industry, with a special focus in Alzheimer’s and Dementia care.
 Since the age of 13 when she first began volunteering at Baycrest Geriatric Home for the Aged, she has made it her life’s work to serve her aging community with dedication and compassion.
 Her experience spans across all sectors of healthcare, including the management and day to day operations of two large Long Term Care homes.
 As the recipient of numerous awards and accolades for innovation, communication and change, Ruth lives by the philosophy that in today’s healthcare industry, quality of care, leading change and revolutionizing processes are critical to any healthcare organizations success.
-In her previous roles, she has collaborated on developing numerous programs and quality improvement initiatives, many of which have been linked to driving forward the quality of care crucial to a resident-focused and customer centric-organization.
+In her previous roles, she has collaborated on developing numerous programs and quality improvement initiatives, many of which have been linked to driving forward the quality of care crucial to a resident-focused and customer-centric organization.
 As an individual with a passion for healthcare, she is guided by the values of an industry charged with the responsibility of caring for a very vulnerable population.
 Ruth is a certified Long Term Care Administrator, she also holds certifications in Quality Improvement Facilitation, Alzheimer’s and Dementia Care (Montessori, GPA, Hush no Rush) and Lean principals.

 Marilen Palermo – Assistant Director of Care